-- (1) The pay-by date for a bill must not be earlier than 13 business days from the bill issue date. - (2) Application of this clause to standard retail contracts
+(1) The pay-by date for a bill must not be earlier than 13 business days from the bill issue date.

 27 Apportionment (SRC and EPA)

 - (1) If a bill includes amounts payable for goods and services other than the sale and supply of energy, any payment made by a small customer in relation to the bill must be applied firstly in satisfaction of the charges for the sale and supply of energy, unless: - (a) the customer otherwise directs; or - (b) another apportionment arrangement is agreed to by the customer.